Reiulf Ramstad Arkitekter: Practice

-Through a rigorous investigation of place, the office's work looks to amplify the existing strengths of a site in a timeless manner.
-Everything developed is based on the intersection between quality, time, and economy.
-No matter the scale or area, these three parameters are always seen in relation to one another to create the best architecture.
-Using biomimetic and natural materials, the firm's main goal is to create unique buildings derived from logical thinking and decision-making.

-In its first 15 years, the studio participated in some 35 open architectural design competitions, often placing first prize.
-Competition designs included hotels, shopping centers, museums, colleges, and other civic centers.
-Among constructed prize works are the firm's 2004 proposal for the Metro Oslo Carl Berner, and the 1998 Customs Administration and Office Building at the Gardermoen National Airport.
+Reiulf Ramstad Arkitekter sets out to create contemporary architecture based on careful analysis and planning, taking account of the location of each project while combining research with an innovative approach.
+Rather than employing typical problem-solving methods, the firm frequently develops its own solutions.

 Style

 Influenced by architects like Carlo Scarpa and Sverre Fehn, Reiulf Ramstad Arkitekter style has been classified as revitalized Nordic.
-To break away from traditional Nordic architecture, RRA draws on natural materials to create different views of nature for users.
-The firm seeks to establish a new style of Nordic architecture and new ways of experiencing natural areas in its projects.
+In order to break away from traditional Nordic architecture, RRA draws on natural materials to create different views of nature for users.
+The firm seeks to establish a new style of Nordic architecture and new ways of experiencing natural areas in their projects.

 Design integration

-Taking a multidisciplinary approach centered on architecture, the firm also undertakes landscaping work, such as their 2012 cemetery grounds proposal for the Trondheim Church Council, and interior design including furniture.
+Taking a multidisciplinary approach centred on architecture, the firm also undertakes landscaping work, such as their 2012 cemetery grounds proposal for the Trondheim Church Council, and interior design including furniture.
 In 2002, the firm won the Museum of Decorative Arts and Design’s competition for the permanent exhibition, "Design and Craft 1905–2005", covering the history of arts and crafts in Norway.
-RRA's furniture designs, such as their wooden chairs, have been displayed in national and international exhibitions.
+RRA’s furniture designs, such as their wooden chairs, have been displayed in national and international exhibitions.

 Projects

 Trollstigen National Tourist Route

-One of Reiulf Ramstad Arkitekters better-known projects rests on the Trollstigen plateau and is part of the National Tourist Route.
+One of Reiulf Ramstad Arkitekters better known projects rests on the Trollstigen plateau and is part of the National Tourist Route.
 Completed in 2012, the project was the winner of a 2004 competition held by the Norwegian Public Roads Administration.

 The structures take up approximately 20,000 square feet on their 2 million square foot landscape, also designed by RRA.
 They are composed mainly of treated, cast-in-place concrete and corten steel.
 Although the area can accumulate up to 23 feet of snow, the structures are highly stress-resistant, yet slender.
-The Tourist Route has been recognized for its environmental design, using durable, sustainable, and locally-sourced materials.
-The project is now one of Norway's most popular attractions.
+The Tourist Route has been recognized for its environmental design, using durable, sustainable, and locally sourced materials.
+The project is now one of Norway’s most popular attractions.